apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 &nbsp;
 ## Image classification

-We evaluated our model on the mini-Imagenet dataset.
-Previous work has found out that language models suffer from recency bias (cite), meaning they almost always predicts the label of the demonstration that is closest in proximity to the test input.
+We evaluated our model on the real mini-Imagenet dataset [[15]](#frozen).
+Previous work has found out that language models suffer from recency bias [[14]](#calibrate), meaning they almost always predicts the label of the demonstration that is closest in proximity to the test input.
 We also observed this behaviour when evaluating on the mini-Imagenet dataset.

 To mitigate the recency bias problem we can estimate the model's bias toward specific answers by replacing the test image with a content-free test image such as a black image.
 Specifically, we first calculate the logits for a *content-free* test image such as a black or white image.
 Then we scale the logits for the real test image based on the logits of the content-free image.
-The following figure explains the aforementioned procedure.
+The following figure explains the aforementioned "contextual calibration" procedure.
 In our experiments, we average the logits from 2 content-free inputs: a black image and a white image.

 <p align="center">
   <img src="images_report/calibrate_before_use.png" />